 I love how Augustine described his being drawn to God;“swept up to Thee by Thy Beauty, and torn away from Thee by my own weight.”
 (Confessions 7:17) That's how I feel.

 Jesus called John the Baptist a “burning and a shining light” (John 5:35).”
-Maybe if I stay close to John, some of that light ...
+Maybe if I stay close to John, some of that light will ....
 No, you and I are called to be lights ourselves.

 Today I adapt as my own this bit of prayer from the Instructions of Columbanus (540-615):